 The individual interaction I have with my students in my classroom is an insinuation that I am doing great; hence, I am active.
 I am making sure each day that my students are learning.
 Teaching them life skills is my way of believing in my students’ capacity that they can do great things in their lives in the future.
 And it can’t be done if you’re inactive.

-For me, successful student learning involves mastering life skills which clearly boost their self-esteem.
+For me, successful student learning involves mastering life skills that clearly boost their self-esteem.
 This gives more meaning to their educational experience with you both inside and outside of the classroom.
 If life skills are acquired at the right age, young learners will learn how to be active and how to face life.
 Students can easily demonstrate valuable life lessons.
 And it’s the making of an active teacher.

 Teachers should be active in the first place to make sure students are doing great in the classroom.
 Thus, I am doing my best to exude a positive attitude to inspire my young learners and for them to follow suit.